-- Instructor Drop.
-This class follows MSU Undergraduate Catalog regarding to the Instructor Drop policy: An instructor may drop a student any time during the semester for excessive absences, for consistently failing to meet class assignments, for an indifferent attitude, or for disruptive conduct.
+2. Instructor Drop.
+This class follows MSU Undergraduate Catalog regarding to the Instructor Drop policy:

+An instructor may drop a student any time during the semester for excessive absences, for consistently failing to meet class assignments, for an indifferent attitude, or for disruptive conduct.
 The instructor must give the student a verbal or written warning prior to dropping the student from the class.
-An instructor's drop of a student takes precedence over the student-initiated course drop of a later date. - 2.
-Students are expected to attend every class, including analyst presentations.
+An instructor's drop of a student takes precedence over the student-initiated course drop of a later date.
+The instructor will assign a grade of either WF or F through the first 9 weeks of a long semester, the first 6 weeks of a 10 week summer term, or the 12th class day of a 4 or 5 week summer term consisting of 20 days.
+After these periods the grade will be an F.

+- Students are expected to attend every class, including analyst presentations.
 Absence from class meetings can result in a lower grade by at least one grade level.
-When attending classes, especially when making presentations or attending guest lectures, please dress appropriately. - 3.
+When attending classes, especially when making presentations or attending guest lectures, please dress appropriately.
+You can refer to this Forbes article for some guideline. - 4.
 No food or beverage is allowed in the classroom.
-This is a college policy. - 4.
-Redistribution of any course material provided by the instructor in any form outside this class is strictly prohibited. - 5.
-During the classes, please refrain yourself from using the computers in the STAR Lab or your personal device to access your personal email, social media, or any websites that are unrelated to the class activities. - 6.
-Lower Grade: The instructor reserves the right to lower any student's final grade by up to two letter grades (i.e., A to C, C to F) for: - A. Unpreparedness in class when called upon, or, - B. A negative, rude, unreasonably argumentative, or inattentive attitude in class, or, - C. Repeatedly disrupting the class for any reason, or, - D. Repeatedly leaving and returning to your class seat during class, or, - E. Not showing respect for fellow classmates' questions, opinions, or class presentations, or, - F. Violation of use of electronic devices or food and drink policies listed above, or, - G. Repeated tardiness to class or, - H. Redistributing course material provided by the instructor in any form outside this class
+This is a college policy. - 5.
+Redistribution of any course material provided by the instructor in any form outside this class is strictly prohibited. - 6.
+Lower Grade: I reserve the right to lower any student's final grade by up to two letter grades (i.e., A to C, C to F) for: - A. Failure to strictly adhere to MSU Covid19 classroom behavioral policies and procedures. - B. Unpreparedness in class when called upon, or, - C. A negative, rude, unreasonably argumentative, or inattentive attitude in class, or, - D. Repeatedly disrupting the class for any reason, or, - E. Repeatedly leaving and returning to your class seat during class, or, - F. Not showing respect for fellow classmates' questions, opinions, or class presentations, or, - G. Violation of use of electronic devices or food and drink policies listed above, or, - H. Repeated tardiness to class or, - I. Redistributing course material provided by the instructor in any form outside this class